Departmental Graduate Student Grievance Process

 The Department of Sociology (SOCY) is a scholarly community whose aim is to create an environment conducive to learning.
 This is accomplished through the promotion of responsibility and encouragement of honesty, integrity, and respect among students, faculty and staff ensuring that all act in accordance with our behavioral standards while supporting individual rights.
 We are committed to the principles of truth, reflexive objectivity, fairness, honesty, and free inquiry, which includes the freedom to express careful and reasoned criticism of data and opinion.
 We are also committed to building a department where all members are supported and valued in their academic work.
 As a citizen of the academic community, each member of SOCY is expected to assume the obligations of responsible citizenship.

 It is the policy of SOCY to uphold conduct standards in a fair, respectful, and equitable manner.
 We are committed to serving as an advocate for, and resource to, student victims of crimes, harassment and other traumatic experiences.
-Per University policy, we are obligated as “Responsible University Employees”, which includes all University administrators, supervisors in nonconfidential roles, faculty members, campus police, coaches, athletic trainers, resident assistants, and non-confidential first responders, to promptly notify the Title IX Officer in the Office of Civil Rights and Sexual Misconduct (OCRSM) of any report of sexual misconduct brought to our attention.
+Per University policy, we are obligated as “Responsible University Employees”, which includes all University administrators, supervisors in nonconfidential roles, faculty members, graduate assistants, campus police, coaches, athletic trainers, resident assistants, and non-confidential first responders, to promptly notify the Title IX Officer in the Office of Civil Rights and Sexual Misconduct (OCRSM) of any report of sexual misconduct brought to our attention.